Fontaineconsult/canvas-bot-v2/readme.md

 ## Overview

-The Simple Canvas LMS Downloader is a
+The SF State CanvasBot is a
 Windows-only command-line tool that allows you to download all files from your Canvas LMS courses, including documents, videos, and images.